 Day 1 of 7

-Jeremiah wrote Lamentations from the ruins of Jerusalem.
-He was not writing from a comfortable place.
+Jeremiah wrote it from the ruins of Jerusalem.
+He was not writing from a place of optimism.
 He was surrounded by the evidence of destruction.
-And yet in the middle of all of it, he landed on this: the mercies of God are new every morning.
+And yet, in the middle of all of it, he landed on this: the mercies of God are new every morning.
 Not weekly.
 Not annually.
 Every morning.

 This means that yesterday's failures do not carry forward as today's verdict.
 The week that just ended — with everything it contained, everything you left undone, everything you wish you had done differently — does not have a claim on this week.
 The mercy resets.